MazamaScience/ASIC-2026/README.md

-The R packages presented provide functionality for data ingest and manipulation and are designed for individuals who sometimes need to work independently (without the support of IT staff).
+The R packages presented provide functionality for data ingest and manipulation and are designed for individuals who sometimes need to work independently, _i.e._ without the support of IT staff.
 The target audience includes anyone who works with Air Quality data from regulatory monitors and low cost sensors and who is a regular user of R/RStudio.
 Attendees should have a basic understanding of R data types and common functions.